 Do I need to wear bathers?

 No, you do not need to wear bathers as you will be floating in complete privacy, much as you would if you had a bath in your own home!
 We don’t recommend wearing bathers or underwear as these can be uncomfortable and apply pressure to your skin which is detrimental to the tank concept of limiting your sensory distractions.
-However, if you are concerned then you are more than welcome to wear bathers inside the tank.
-Please be aware due to the high salt content your bathers could fade in colour.

 What if I can’t float or swim?

 There is no need to be able to swim as the water is only 30cm deep.
 Anyone – even those people who say they are unable to float in pools or the ocean can float effortlessly in the tank due to the high concentration of salt & increased density of the water.